 Now there are a ton of ways to do this.
 Ping.FM, Hello.txt, Posterous, and Amplify are all designed to allow you to publish once and post across many accounts.

-is a WordPress plugin that will auto post content from your site across multiple 2.0 accounts.
+WordPress plugin that will auto post content from your site across multiple 2.0 accounts.is a

 There is even a Facebook application called BlogIt that allows you to update multiple accounts like TypePad, Vox, Movable Type, LiveJournal, Blogger, Tumblr, WordPress.com or WordPress.org, Pounce, Twitter, et al from Facebook.
 (Why you would do something like this with Facebook, I have no idea . . . but whatever floats your boat.)

 However, since this post is primarily about Live Writer, there is also a plugin called vCrossPost that will allow you to create your content in Live Writer and then post to multiple blogs via Ping.FM.

 Now if you need to spin content or anchor text, it would probably be better to go with something like Sick Submitter or Article Marketing Robot.
 But if not and you are looking for something easy and free, Windows Live Writer might be your best bet.